hundredrabbits/thebook/north_pacific_logbook.md

 # Food storage

-Purchasing food in bulk is ideal for long passages, but if these items are not stored properly, they'll turn rancid or spawn insects, and you'll have wasted both precious calories and money.
-To avoid both insects and rancidity, it is important to learn how to store food properly, in air-tight glass jars or food-safe plastic bins, away from light and moisture.
+Purchasing food in bulk is ideal for long passages, but if these items are not stored in air-tight glass jars or food-safe plastic bins, away from light and moisture, they'll turn rancid or spawn insects.

 **Containers.** Aboard Pino, we carry a lot of glass jars of different sizes, and large plastic food-safe bins.
 We like to use plastic bins designed for drinking water to store grains and other dried goods, like legumes and rice.
 Food-grade plastics are identified by the recycling number on the bottom.
 1, 2, 4 and 5 are food-grade, but also to check to see if they are *food-safe*.

 People are surprised when they find out how much glass we have onboard, in their mind glass and boats don't go together.
 After 5 years of hard sailing all of our jars are intact.
-Even the large 5 L jar of umeshu that jumped out of the fridge did not break, in fact, only the plastic lid did—that jar is an excellent quality.
+Even the large 5 L jar of umeshu that jumped out of the fridge did not break, in fact, only the plastic lid did.
 Glass does not leach anything into the food, and does not rust (although the lids might).
 We've swapped our metallic canning lids for plastic ones.
 On passage, we store glass jars on a shelf that is exactly their height, the jars are packed in tight with little wiggling room.
 The shelf below houses larger jars, and again, offers little wiggle room.
 Packing glass in tight-fitting spaces is key to prevent accidents.
 When the jars are full of food, the weight helps keep them well-seated, and secure.
 We also keeps jars in settee lockers, in that spaces we use old socks as protective sleeves.
-Had we patience and time, we'd knit beautiful covers for them.

 **Light.** Our storage shelves have a fabric curtain to protect them from light.
 For example, the B12 in nutritional yeast is light-sensitive, protecting it from the elements will ensure that it retains its nutritive value.

 **Keeping food separate.** We keep food purchased in bulk in separate jars.
 Keeping some types of grains, or dried goods separate helps to avoid problems, like weevils.
 If one batch is contaminated, the other might be fine.
-If the infested food is in a solid, and air-tight container, the hatched insects can't escape to infect other food in your boat.
+If the infested food is in a solid, and air-tight container, the hatched insects can't escape to infect other containers.

 **Oxygen.** The presence of oxygen decreases the storage life of food and causes oxidative deterioration, and under the right conditions insects can spawn.
 An easy way to remove oxygen from a container, is to use oxygen absorbers.
 In Japan, many items in stores come with dessicants.
 Overtime, we've amassed many and re-use them.
 Everytime you open a jar for a serving of grains, oxygen comes in which hastens spoilage.
 For this reason, we like to keep the bulk of our food in smaller jars instead of larger containers.